piecepackr/piecepackr/README.rst

     $ sudo apt install fonts-dejavu fonts-noto rake
     $ fonts_dir=${XDG_DATA_HOME:="$HOME/.local/share"}/fonts
     $ curl -O http://www.quivira-font.com/files/Quivira.otf
-    $ cp Quivira.otf $fonts_dir/
+    $ mv Quivira.otf $fonts_dir/
     $ curl -O https://noto-website-2.storage.googleapis.com/pkgs/NotoEmoji-unhinted.zip
     $ unzip NotoEmoji-unhinted.zip NotoEmoji-Regular.ttf
-    $ cp NotoEmoji-Regular.ttf $fonts_dir/
+    $ mv NotoEmoji-Regular.ttf $fonts_dir/
     $ rm NotoEmoji-unhinted.zip

 ..    $ curl -O http://www.chessvariants.com/d.font/chess1.ttf
-..    $ cp chess1.ttf $fonts_dir/ChessUtrecht.ttf
+..    $ mv chess1.ttf $fonts_dir/ChessUtrecht.ttf

-Since rake runs the demos locally in the cloned repo directory you don't need to worry about whether the Rscript executables are on your path or not but if you want to upgrade to the newest version of the package you'll need to run ``$ git pull; sudo rake upgrade`` to upgrade to the newest versions of the Rscript executables and the demo-building ``Rakefile`` and to re-install the ``piecepack`` R package.
+Since rake runs the demos locally in the cloned repo directory you don't need to worry about whether the Rscript executables are on your path or not when running a demo.
+If you want to upgrade to the newest version of the package you'll need to run ``$ git pull; rake install`` to download the newest versions of the Rscript executables and the demo-building ``Rakefile`` and to then re-install the ``piecepack`` R package.
 If you have an older version of Ubuntu you may need to manually install additional `Noto fonts <https://www.google.com/get/noto/>`_ if you want to run the demos.

-If you don't install the above fonts then you might need to install some additional fonts onto your system in order to cover all the symbols you'd like to use in your piecepack.

-**Warning**: This program embeds (subsets of) fonts into the print-and-play pdf's.
+If you don't install the above fonts then you might need to install some additional fonts onto your system in order to cover all the symbols you'd like to use in your piecepack.  **Warning**: This program embeds (subsets of) fonts into the print-and-play pdf's.
 Not all fonts can be legally distributed this way!
 Be careful with which ones you use!
 The DejaVu, Noto and Quivira fonts used in the demos are legal to embed into CC-BY-SA-4.0 licensed print-and-play pdf's as are all fonts licensed under the SIL Open Font License (OFL).

 How to use executable Rscripts
 ------------------------------